rbuchberger/jekyll_picture_tag/migration.md

 changes in this version are very extensive, its roots are still based in the purpose and approach of the original.

 Jekyll Picture Tag's last update was in October 2015.
-While the plugin was stale, its application certainly wasn't; doing responsive images correctly is still involved, tedious, and tricky, and there are still a few people out there building Jekyll sites.
+While the plugin grew stale, its application certainly didn't; doing responsive images correctly is still involved, tedious, and tricky, and there are still a few people out there building Jekyll sites.

 Browser adoption of `picture`, `source`, `srcset`, and `sizes` is far better when this plugin was